Skip to content

 Ökotest also sees risks–especially with sugar-free variants

-According to Ökotest, many sugar-free slush ice variants contain significantly higher amounts of glycerin than the classic sugar-containing varieties.
+According to Ökotest, many sugar-free slush ice variants contain significantly higher amounts of glycerin than the classic varieties with sugar.
 The reason: Glycerin is often used to ensure the desired consistency despite the lack of sugar.
 The problem is that glycerin is not declared as a sweetener but as a technical aid–many parents do not realize that they are giving their children glycerin through the drink. Ökotest warns that slush ice can pose an underestimated risk, especially for younger children, as the usual portion sizes often exceed the health-safe amount.

 International case reports confirm the danger